Internal Medicine – General & Geriatrics

 - Cholesterol screening and treatment

-The Boulder Medical Center Internal Medicine department is available to treat patients ages 14 and over.
-We are taking new patients and may also have same- and next-day appointments available.
+The Boulder Medical Center Internal Medicine Department welcomes new patients and may also have same- and next-day appointments available.

 Internal Medicine Department Information